How to create a support ticket for SQL Data Warehouse

 - Break-fix support is provided through Developer, Standard, Professional Direct, or Premier support.
 Break-fix issues are problems experienced by customers while using Azure where there is a reasonable expectation that Microsoft caused the problem.

 If you have a Premier support plan, you can also report SQL Data Warehouse related issues on the Microsoft Premier online portal.
 See Azure support plans to learn more about the various support plans, including scope, response times, pricing, etc. For frequently asked questions about Azure support, see Azure support FAQs.

 By default, each SQL server (for example, myserver.database.windows.net) has a DTU Quota of 45,000.
 This quota is simply a safety limit.
 You can increase your quota by creating a support ticket and selecting Quota as the request type.
 To calculate your DTU needs, multiply 7.5 by the total DWU needed.
 For example, you would like to host two DW6000s on one SQL server, then you should request a DTU quota of 90,000.
 You can view your current DTU consumption from the SQL server blade in the portal.
 Both paused and unpaused databases count toward the DTU quota.

 Monitor a support ticket

 After you have submitted the support request, the Azure support team will contact you.
-To check your request status and details, click Manage support requests on the dashboard.
+To check your request status and details, click All support requests on the dashboard.